Where to Get the Best Bagels in Sonoma County

 Healdsburg Bagel Company

 Using quality ingredients to create traditional New York-style bagels, Healdsburg Bagel Company owner Drew Ross and his team churn out made-to-order batches of fresh bagels daily.
 The handmade bagels come out soft with a crisp outside and loaded with flavor, like the generously-coated everything bagel or the cheesy pizza bagel.
-Fresh HBC bagels can be found at Big John’s Market, various local farmers markets and can be delivered right to your door as part of the bakery’s Bagel Club program.
-Ross is opening a Jewish-style deli in Healdsburg later this summer.
+Plus, the shop makes and sells its own cream cheese schmears, bagel chips and all-beef bagel dogs.
+Find fresh HBC bagels at the shop as well as at Big John’s Market and various local farmers markets.
+Ross opened a Jewish-style delicatessen, called Drewish Deli, at the former Wyldwood restaurant in 2023.

 Grateful Bagel

 Serving up great bagels since 1979, the modest Grateful Bagel sites in Santa Rosa and Sebastopol are local hot spots for a quick breakfast sandwich or midday bagel bite.
-Favorites include the pesto bagel with a simple schmear, the Harvest Bagel with cream cheese, avocado, tomato and cucumber, and the Wild Boar, a classic ham, egg and cheese combo on a cheesy jalapeño bagel.
+Favorites include a pesto bagel with a simple schmear; Ellie’s Spicy Eggel with eggs, pepper jack cheese, avocado and tomato; and the Wild Boar, a classic ham, egg and cheese combo on a cheesy jalapeño bagel.
+In November of 2024, a Grateful Bagel location opened in the former JavAmore Cafe in Penngrove.

 Grossman’s Noshery & Bar